 It should be noted that the $500 threshold for property damage is low enough to apply to a large number of motor vehicle accidents.
 The reality of car repairs is that even relatively minor body work frequently costs more than $500.
 Outside of minor scrapes or dings, many car accidents easily surpass the $500 threshold.

 The law requires notifying the police of an accident as soon as possible through the fastest means available.
 This often means calling the police from the scene of the crash.
+Since a majority of people carry cell phones, this is easier than ever.
 Notifying the police in this way is enough to satisfy a motorists’ duty to report an accident.

 When You Must Provide Written Notice of an Auto Accident